Grant Park (Chicago): Events

 The park has been the site of many large civic events.
 It served as the staging ground for the city's funeral procession for President Abraham Lincoln in 1865.
 In 1911, the park hosted the major Chicago International Aviation Meet.
 In 1913 the AAU held the USA Outdoor Track and Field Championships.
 In 1959, to celebrate the opening of the St. Lawrence Seaway and a related International Trade Fair, Queen Elizabeth II, disembarked here from the Royal Yacht Britannia, giving the park's "Queen's Landing" its name.
 The park was the scene of clashes between Chicago Police and demonstrators during the 1968 Democratic National Convention.
 Pope John Paul II celebrated an outdoor mass to a large crowd here in 1979.
 Championship celebrations were staged here for the Chicago Bulls during the 1990s, and the Chicago Blackhawks after winning the Stanley Cup in 2013.
 The park was the location for President Barack Obama's Election Day victory speech on the night of November 4, 2008.
 In 2015, Grant Park hosted the first outdoor National Football League (NFL) draft and a related festival.
 The Chicago Cubs held their rally for their World Series Championship win on November 4, 2016 with an estimated 5 million people attending the parade and event.

 The park annually hosts some of Chicago's biggest festivals, including The Taste of Chicago—a large food and music festival held each summer; the Grant Park Music Festival; the Chicago Jazz Festival; the Chicago Blues Festival; and Lollapalooza, a festival of rock concerts.
 The park is also the site of the start and finish lines of the Chicago Marathon.
+The annual NASCAR Chicago street race is held every year at Grant Park.